 Anti-fraud and risk

-Fighting fraud and any other illegal activities affecting the financial interests of the EU is a common task for both the EU and the Member States (Article 325 of the Treaty on the Functioning of the European Union (TFEU)).
+Protecting the financial interests of the European Union is a common task for both the EU and the Member States, as established in Article 325 of the Treaty on the Functioning of the European Union (TFEU).

 The responsible Commission departments and OLAF will continue to help and support Member States in monitoring and taking action to fight fraud by providing and operating integrated IT tools for data mining and enrichment.
 Operational tools such as Arachne and Irregularity Management System help to identify potential risks linked to the riskiest projects and contracts.